 The information included in this Long-Range Financial Plan (LRFP) is limited in scope, is dated and speaks only as of its date, and does not include all of the information relevant to bonds or notes issued by Tacoma Water, or all of the financial information pertinent to Tacoma Water.
 This LRFP is being provided by Tacoma Water for information and convenience purposes only, and nothing contained in this LRFP is, or should be construed to be, a representation by Tacoma Water that this information could be material to a decision to invest in, hold or dispose of Tacoma Water bonds or notes.
 It is not a guarantee of results, and is subject to revision at any time.
 Tacoma Water has not committed to updating, and expressly disclaims any duty to update, this document.
-Unaudited financial information used in this document, including for fiscal year 2021 is preliminary and subject to change.
+Unaudited financial information used in this document, including for fiscal year 2022 is preliminary and subject to change.
 This LFRP makes forecasts, projections, estimates and other forward-looking statements that are based on current expectations.
 The words "project," "forecast," "intent," "may," "will," "should," "expect," "believe," "anticipate," "estimate," and analogous expressions are intended to identify such forward-looking statements.
 However, any forward-looking statement or projection is subject to uncertainties.
 Actual results may differ materially.
 Inevitably some assumptions regarding future trends will not be realized and unanticipated events and circumstances may occur.
-A variety of risks and uncertainties affecting Tacoma Water's business and financial results - such as general economic and business conditions, public health emergencies and the resulting economic impacts, and other factors beyond Tacoma Water's control, some of which are discussed in this LRFP - could cause actual results to differ materially from the projected results stated in the forward-looking statements in this LRFP.
+A variety of risks and uncertainties affecting Tacoma Water's business and financial results - such as general economic and business conditions, public health emergencies and the resulting economic impacts, and other factors beyond Tacoma Water's control, some of which are discussed in this LRFP - could cause actual results to differ materially from the projected results stated in the forward-looking statements in this LRFP - could cause actual results to differ materially from the projected results stated in the forward-looking statements in this LRFP.